rodolphocastro/dixture/README.md

   ),
   // 6.
 We also handle interfaces!
   new InterfaceRuleSet<DateRange>(
-    "DateRange", // 7.
+    dateRangeKey, // 7.
 Set a key so we can resolve your interface later down the road
     // 8.
 And describe its rules
     {
       field: "startsAt",